 Initially, the officers met monthly to ensure the chapter's ongoing success.
 General membership meetings were held three times a year to commemorate patriotic events and, occasionally, to present honors and awards.
 Chapter Compatriots Colonel Ben Morris (1985 - 1986), Dr. William Gist (1995 - 1996), and James David Sympson (2010 - 2011) also served the National Society as Presidents General.

-There are now five scheduled meetings a year; Flag Day Meeting in June, Constitution Day Joint Meeting in September, Christmas Dinner-Dance in December, the George Washington's Birthday Meeting in February, and Annual Meeting in April.
-The Louisville-Thruston Chapter celebrated our 50th anniversary in November 2010.
-Louiville Thruston Chapter is the largest SAR chapter in the state of Kentucky.
-Currently we have approximately 330 active members.
+There are now five regularly scheduled chapter meetings each year: the Flag Day Meeting in June; the Constitution Day Joint SAR/DAR Meeting in September; the Christmas Holiday Dinner in December; the George Washington’s Birthday Meeting in February; and the Annual Meeting in April.
+The Louisville-Thruston Chapter celebrated its 50th anniversary in November 2010.
+We are the largest SAR chapter in the state of Kentucky and currently have approximately 330 members.

 Rogers Clark Ballard Thruston - Our Chapter Namesake (from The Long Rifleman published July 2011, Volume 2, Issue 4)Rogers Clark Ballard Thruston is a man to be remembered, yet it’s probably a safe bet that his name will not be recognized by many of our members, despite the fact our chapter was named in his honor.
 As you will see from the following article, no one has done more to capture and preserve Kentucky history than R. C. Ballard Thruston.
 (Click on the Photo for a short History of Roger Ballard Thruston.)